DETAILED ACTION

 Rousseau, directed to a flavored sheet (wrapping material 100; [0015]; [0097]) comprising a cellulose-based polymer ([0022]), a plasticizer (humectant) ([0021]) and a flavoring material ([0015]; [0043]), teaches that flavored sheets for use in tubes should have a tensile strength of 1.0 kgf/ 15 mm or greater ([0008] teaches a tensile strength 1,000cN/15mm or greater; [0013] teaches a tensile strength of 1000cN/15mm or greater).

 Therefore, before the effective filing date of the claimed invention, it would be obvious for one having ordinary skill in the art to modify Taniguchi by making the flavored sheet with a tensile strength of 1.0 kgf/ 15 mm or greater as taught by Rousseau because modified Taniguchi is directed to a flavored a sheet of cigarette filter material and Rousseau is directed to a flavored sheet.
-Modified Taniguchi is silent to the tensile strength of the flavored sheet and one with ordinary skill in the art would be motivated to prior art for a known and suitable tensile strength for cigarette filter flavored sheet and this involves applying a known teaching to a similar product to yield predictable results.
+Modified Taniguchi is silent to the tensile strength of the flavored sheet and one with ordinary skill in the art would be motivated to prior art for a known and suitable tensile strength for a cigarette filter flavored sheet and this involves applying a known teaching to a similar product to yield predictable results.
+This reads over claim 6.

 Conclusion